putyourlightson/craft-plugin-documentation-outline/README.md

 ### Configuration Settings

 The plugin comes with a config file for a multi-environment way to set the plugin settings.
 The config file also provides more advanced plugin configuration settings.
-To use it, copy the `config.php` to your Craft `config` directory as `gamma.php` and uncomment any settings you wish to change.
+To use it, copy the `config.php` to your project’s main `config` directory as `gamma.php` and uncomment any settings you wish to change.

+#### Ignore Sites

+An array of site IDs to ignore when collecting data.

 #### Ignore Users